LUWIZ

 How long does it take to see the effect of E-E-A-T work?+

 E-E-A-T is built over time.
-Technical elements such as the Person schema or the author page are indexed within a few days.
+Technical elements such as Person schema or the author page are indexed within a few days.
 But reputation, external mentions and a track record of expertise take months to settle in.
 It is a cumulative asset, not a one-off fix.

 Marine Ethève